jbrems/blv-angular/README.md

 Use `npm run storybook` to start Storybook for the shared components on port `6006`.

+Use `npm run cy:run` to run the Cypress E2E tests or `npm run cy:open` to open the Cypress UI.

 ## TODO
 * Transition to eslint
 * Subpackage shared components